-Distance education study is often the best option for people who need to juggle work and family commitments or who wish to study a Southern Cross University course but do not want to relocate.
-If you are looking to expand your skills, re-enter the job market after a long absence, or want a complete career change, study by distance education may provide the answer.
+Online study is often the best option for people who need to juggle work and family commitments or who wish to study a Southern Cross University course but do not want to relocate.
+If you are looking to expand your skills, re-enter the job market after a long absence, or want a complete career change, online study may provide the answer.

-Students enrolled via distance education are required to have access to a computer that has internet access and a CD-ROM drive with a current operating system.
-While you can study units offered by distance education without having to attend classes, many units offered by the School of Environment, Science and Engineering have a compulsory residential workshop that you must attend to satisfy the requirements of that unit.
+Students enrolled to study online are required to have access to a computer that has internet access and a CD-ROM drive with a current operating system.
+While you can study units offered online without having to attend classes, many units offered by the School of Environment, Science and Engineering have a compulsory residential workshop that you must attend to satisfy the requirements of that unit.
 Residential workshops are held either on-campus at Lismore or at specified off-campus locations.

-If you prefer this study option, you will be well supported by our specialist distance education studies staff.
-The University provides a comprehensive distance education package for each unit which includes:
+If you prefer this study option, you will be well supported by our specialist online studies staff.
+The University provides a comprehensive online study package for each unit which includes: